aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 1. A user contacts 1st Level Support with a slow PC, network issue, or unclear system problem.
 2. The technician needs basic device information before continuing.
 3. Instead of manually asking questions like “What is your computer name?” or “What is your IP address?”, the user runs the approved support information collector.
-4. The workflow creates a report named like:
+4. The tool creates a report named like:

    `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`